yendrrek/rosie/README.md

 ## General description

-This project uses MVC pattern.

-There is one central controller (*index.php*) via which all other pages are loaded.
+The idea was to use the MVC pattern in this project without a framework.
+There are controllers, services and dependency containers which pass services to controllers.

+All requests are passed to *index.php*.

 Main components are located in *views* folder.
 Smaller parts which are included in the main components are located in *includes*.

-PHP code uses classes.

 JavaScript code uses ES6 modules imported dynamically.

-Contact form is validated and sanitised on the server side.

-In some cases insertion into database or fetching data from it is performed using MySQL stored procedures.
-These cases are:
-&nbsp;&nbsp;&nbsp;&nbsp;a) basket operations (adding, removing products);
-&nbsp;&nbsp;&nbsp;&nbsp;b) pulling images of the artworks and their descriptions.

-Prepared statements are used for database insertion of:
-&nbsp;&nbsp;&nbsp;&nbsp;a) user input from the contact form;
-&nbsp;&nbsp;&nbsp;&nbsp;b) completed orders and customer details.

-Nonces and Content Security Policy headers are applied with PHP to increase security of the website.

-Environment variables are used to hide all sensitive data and to distinguish between development and production environment in code related with the shop.
+Database is queried using MySQL stored procedures or prepared statements.

 Website can be fully keyboard-only navigated.

 ## Shop description

-All operations are performed using AJAX for a smooth user experience and their results are recorded in the database (adding, removing products, updating quantity, order and customer details).

-Online payment is possible via PayPal Smart Button integrated on the sever side.
+Online payment uses PayPal Smart Button integrated on the sever side.

 When order is created and sent to PayPal all its details are also stored in a PHP session superglobal which upon successful capturing of the transaction is used for further processing (database insertion and sending purchase confirmation to the client).

 Stock is fully controlled.
 Number of products available always reflects the stock amount in the database which gets automatically updated after a completed purchase.
-If the quantity of a product which is to be added to the basket is going to be greater than the stock amount, a notification will appear, saying how many copies of a particular product user has been trying to add, and how many are currently available.
+If the quantity of a product which is to be added to the basket is going to be greater than the stock amount, a notification will appear, saying how many copies of a particular product user has tried to add and how many are currently available.
 In such case the amount automatically added to the basket will be the maximum quantity available in the stock.

 ## Website structure